An Introduction to Neural Data Compression: Compression without quantization

-Bits-back coding (Section~\ref{sec:bits-back}) seems like a natural candidate for this problem as it also uses a stochastic encoder.
-Unfortunately, it requires the exact data $\x$ to be eventually available to the decoder to achieve full ``bits-back'' efficiency, and therefore is only directly applicable to lossless compression, and not a general solution to reverse channel coding.
+\enlargethispage{\baselineskip} Bits-back coding (Section~\ref{sec:bits-back}) seems like a natural candidate for this problem as it also uses a stochastic encoder.
+Unfortunately, a requirement of bits-back coding is that the exact data $\x$ is eventually available to the decoder and is therefore only directly applicable to lossless compression.
+That is, bits-back is a solution to the lossless source coding problem but not a solution for reverse channel coding.